FaceFTW/faceftw.github.io/src/blog/0009/index.md

 _NOTE: Sizes displayed above are in Hexadecimal, so `.data` is actually 840 bytes using and `.text` is actually using 13686 bytes_

-That... means that the panic handler is using like 120% of the ram?
+That... means that the panic handler is using like 60% of the ram?
 On a microcontroller that with only 2KB of RAM, it is quite literally a luxury.
 After figuring out a different debugging method that involved flipping different LEDs on depending on the issue, I still was curious why the panic handler used so much RAM.
-My gut said it might have to do with the fact that the panic stores information about where in the code it panicked, which could be a sizable amount of metadata based on what is in the [`core::panic::PanicInfo`](https://doc.rust-lang.org/beta/core/panic/struct.PanicInfo.html) struct passed with each panic
+My gut said it might have to do with the fact that the panic stores information about where in the code it panicked, which could be a sizable amount of metadata based on what is in the [`core::panic::PanicInfo`](https://doc.rust-lang.org/beta/core/panic/struct.PanicInfo.html) struct passed with each panic:

-STRUCT

 ```rust
 #[lang = "panic_info"]